MolSSI-Education/python-package-best-practices/_episodes/05-testing.md

 ~~~
 {: .output}

+`pytest` also allows us to do this for multiple files at once by specify a directory or using wildcards (`*`).
-We can test the dosctring examples at the same time as our unittests with:
+We can test the dosctring examples at the same time as our unit tests with:

 ~~~
 pytest -v --doctest-modules molssi_devops